The Evelyn and Walter Haas, Jr. Fund seeks a new Program Director for Immigrant Rights.

-Inclusion: We celebrate the rich differences in human identity and embrace the perspectives of all people.
+- Inclusion: HJF celebrates the rich differences in human identity and embraces the perspectives of all people.

-Collaboration: We believe in the transformative power of working together to advance a shared vision.
+- Collaboration: HJF believes in the transformative power of working together to advance a shared vision.

-The Haas, Jr. Fund, located in downtown San Francisco, has a full-time staff of about 20 professionals and assets of approximately $400 million.
-It has awarded over $600 million in grants since its founding.
+The Haas, Jr. Fund has a full-time staff of about 20 professionals and assets of approximately $450 million.
+Located in downtown San Francisco, it has awarded over $600 million in grants since its founding in 1953.
 For more information, visit us online at haasjr.org.

-The Program Director for Immigrant Rights leads the Haas, Jr. Fund’s efforts to secure equal rights and opportunities for immigrants, and ensure their ability to fully participate in the social, economic, and civic life of our communities and to positively shape the future of California and the nation.
+The Program Director for Immigrant Rights will lead the Haas, Jr. Fund’s efforts to secure equal rights and opportunities for immigrants and ensure their ability to fully participate in the social, economic, and civic life of our communities and to positively shape the future of California and the nation.